Investment Management

 - Emergency fund planning and cash-balance targeting

-- Major purchase analysis (home, car, boat, second property)
+- Major purchase analysis (home, car, boat, second home, multiple properties)

 - Sabbatical or extended-leave cash flow planning